How to Find Contractors for Your Home's Exterior Finishing

 - Reviews and recommendations.

-- Transparency and detail of the estimate.
+- The transparency and detail of the estimate.

-- Adequacy of communication and professionalism.
+- Sound communication and professionalism.

 - Legal standing and warranties.

-1. Shortage of Skilled Labor
+1. A Shortage of Skilled Labor

 - What to do:

-- Search "from afar": Consider inviting a crew from a neighboring region, but be prepared for an increased estimate due to logistics and accommodation costs.
+- Search farther afield: Consider bringing in a crew from a neighboring region, but be prepared for a higher estimate due to travel and lodging costs.

-2. Choosing from Several Poor Options
+2. Choosing Among Several Poor Options

 - What to do:

-3. Unsuitable Scope of Work
+3. A Mismatched Scope of Work

 - What to do: